-BEIJING (AP) — China reported three more cases of human infection of a new strain of bird flu on Sunday, raising the total number of cases to 21.
+BEIJING (AP) — Shanghai has reported two more cases of human infection of a new strain of bird flu, raising the number of cases in eastern China to 18.
+Six of the people who contracted the virus have died.

 The capital cities of the neighboring provinces of Zhejiang and Jiangsu also have suspended sales of live poultry.
 Both provinces have reported H7N9 cases.